-Mathematical symbols are important tools that help us to understand and solve math problems, also its used find or solve the relationships, and operations in mathematics universally. the following sympols are used commonly in mathematics
+Mathematical symbols are important tools that help us to understand and solve math problems, also its used find or solve the relationships, and operations in mathematics universally. the following symbols are used commonly in mathematics

 Σ (Sigma): Indicates the sum of a series of terms